intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

 Then you have to add some credentials for AWS: if you have IntelOwl deployed on the AWS infrastructure, you can use IAM credentials: to allow that just set `AWS_IAM_ACCESS` to `True`.
 If that is not the case, you have to set both `AWS_ACESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`

-## OAuth support

-#### Google

-The first step is to create a [Google Cloud Platform](https://cloud.google.com/resource-manager/docs/creating-managing-projects) project, and then [create OAuth credentials for it](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id).

-After that, specify the client ID and secret as `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` environment variables.